shalenMathew/MovieFlix_App/README.md

 - Glide
 - Room
 - Retrofit

-## Features ⚙️

-- Discover new upcoming movies and show
-- Offline support
-- Get Random Movie Recommendation
-- Can save movie in your watchlist
-- Share with your family & friends
-- Watch Movie Trailer
-- Can Search for your favourite movies and shows

 ## Contribution/Issues 🤝
 - If your new to open source and want to play around with contribution you can do it here or u can raise issue if you want to make any improvements or fix any bugs